 In April 1980, BL successfully imposed new pay and working conditions on its workforce, despite vocal opposition from Shop Stewards.
 But the company’s victory only came after a struggle with the Transport and General Workers Union, and Solihull was one of the plants shut down by strike action for a week.

 Solihull’s public image had been severely tarnished during this period by another story relating to the neighbouring Land Rover plant when employees had been caught sleeping, complete with bedding, on the nightshift.
-Some of the subsequent unfair dismissal cases were heard by Industrial Tribunals and exposed a culture of lax discipline where even security guards slept and production targets we met by cutting corners at the expense of both safety and quality, to which local managers turned a blind eye.
+Some of the subsequent unfair dismissal cases were heard by Industrial Tribunals and exposed a culture of lax discipline where even security guards slept and production targets were met by cutting corners at the expense of both safety and quality, to which local managers turned a blind eye.
 This provided comedians and satirists with plenty of material and, to the public at large, the difference between the SD1 and Land Rover plants was minimal.
 And was this sort of thing going on in the Rover saloon plant?

 Staff changes: Jeff Herbert leaves